EmilyBederov/Agent/README.md

    - Leverages **LLMs to summarize and rank reviews**, ensuring the user gets **highly-rated** meal options.

 4. **FeedBack**
-   - the user can add or remov ingrideintes based on his personal prefrences
+   - The user can add or remove ingredients based on their personal preferences.

 ## Why Use CraveControl?
 **Personalized Nutrition** – Meals are tailored to the user’s BMI and caloric needs.